-PJM uses market mechanisms to varying degrees in the procurement of ancillary services, including primary reserves and regulation.
-Ideally, all ancillary services would be procured taking full account of the interactions with the energy market.
+with the energy market.
 When a resource is used for an ancillary service instead of providing energy in real time, the cost of removing the resource, either fully or partially, from the energy market should be weighed against the benefit the ancillary service provides.
 The degree to which PJM markets account for these interactions depends on the timing of the product clearing and software limitations and the accuracy of unit parameters and offers.

 The synchronized reserve market clearing is more integrated with the energy market clearing than the other ancillary services.
 Resources categorized as flexible tier 2 reserve, those that can provide reserves by backing down according to their ramp rate, are jointly cleared along with energy in every real-time market solution.
 Given the joint clearing of energy and flexible tier 2, the synchronized reserve market clearing price should always cover the opportunity cost of providing flexible tier 2.
 PJM should never need to pay uplift to flexible tier 2.
-The uplift paid to flexible tier 2 reserves, provided by resources that require longer notice to take actions to prepare for reserve deployment, are not cleared along with energy in the real-time market solution.
+The uplift paid to flexible tier 2 results from issues with the dispatch and pricing software timing.
+Inflexible tier 2 reserves, provided by resources that require longer notice to take actions to prepare for reserve deployment, are not cleared along with energy in the real-time market solution.
 Inflexible tier 2 reserves are cleared hourly by the Ancillary Service Optimizer (ASO).
 The ASO uses forward looking information about the energy market, flexible tier 2, tier 1, and regulation to estimate the costs and benefits of using a resource for inflexible tier 2 synchronized reserves.

-Nonsynchronized reserves are cleared with every real-time energy market solution, but its costs are not fully known by the real-time energy market software (RT SCED) because the resources are offline.
+Nonsynchronized reserves are cleared with every real-time energy market solution, but their costs are not fully known by the real-time energy market software (RT SCED) because the resources are offline.
 PJM uses an estimate of the cost of using a resource for nonsynchronized reserve instead of energy from a previously solved IT SCED solution.
 IT SCED runs every 15 minutes looking ahead at target dispatch times up to two hours in the future.
 The energy commitment decisions for the offline resources have already been made when the RT SCED clears the nonsynchronized reserve market.
 RT SCED compares the IT SCED estimated cost of nonsynchronized reserve clearing to the RT SCED determined cost of synchronized reserve clearing in satisfying the primary reserve requirement.
 Nonsynchronized reserve clearing indirectly interacts with energy clearing through both products' substitutability with synchronized reserves.